timvandermeij/lbp.py/README.md

 split LBP variant on `images/1.jpg` with 8 processes and obtain output as follows:

     $ python main.py --input images/1.jpg --algorithm multi-split-lbp --processes 8 --output

+The multiprocessing LBP (MPI) variant works the same as the multiprocessing LBP variant with the exception that is uses OpenMPI to manage the processes instead of using Python's multiprocessing package.
+This has been implemented to check if there is a difference in speed or communication overhead.
+One can run this variant on `images/1.jpg` with 8 processes and obtain output as follows (we assume that OpenMPI has been installed):

+    $ mpirun -np 9 python main.py --input images/3.png --algorithm multi-lbp-mpi --output

+Note that for this algorithm the `--processes` flag is ignored because it is taken care of by OpenMPI.
+We let OpenMPI create 9 processes instead of 8 because we want to add one master process that collects the results from the slave processes and that takes care of the final output.

 Finally we have implemented a benchmark runner in `benchmark.py` to get time and memory consumption information for all possible combinations of algorithms and processors.
 The benchmark runner will export the retrieved data to a JSON file as well as create plots of the data in EPS format.
 One can start benchmarking